jtblin/html_mini/README.md

 # HtmlMini

-The *html-mini* gem includes a simple module and a middleware that adds HTML minification for Rack applications.
+The *html_mini* gem includes a simple module and a middleware that adds HTML minification for Rack applications.
 HtmlMini is optimised for speed over syntax preservation.

 ## Disclaimer